2nd man convicted of 2021 Kearns shooting death | Gephardt Daily

 SALT LAKE CITY, Utah, Oct.
 3, 2023 (Gephardt Daily) — A Third District Court jury has convicted Jonathan Montrail Johnson for the March 9, 2021 murder of 32-year-old Alonso Garcia-Mendoza.

-In addition to the fatal shooting of Garcia-Mendoza outside a Latter-day Saint wardhouse, two other people in his car also were shot, says a statement issued by the Salt Lake County District Attorney’s Office.
+In addition to the fatal shooting of Garcia-Mendoza outside a Latter-day Saints wardhouse, two other people in his car also were shot, says a statement issued by the Salt Lake County District Attorney’s Office.
 One of those passengers was taken to the hospital with two collapsed lungs after being shot in the chest.

 The jury convicted Johnson, now 23, of: